motorrin/Arch_Smart_Update/README.md

 Manual *(if you downloaded it to a different folder, change the path accordingly)*:
 `rm ~/arch-smart-update.sh`

-### 3. Remove configuration files, logs, and icon.
+### 3. Remove configuration files, logs, news cache, and icon:

 `rm -rf ~/.config/arch-smart-update`